Student Visa research students

 Doctorate Extension Scheme

 PhD students have the opportunity to remain in the UK for an additional year following award of the PhD in order to work.
 Any type of employment is permitted under the scheme except working as a professional sports person/coach or a doctor or dentist in training.
 Please see the UKCISA working after your studies web page for more details.

-The Doctorate Extension Scheme is available to students with current Tier 4 or Student visa leave (sponsored by SOAS) and currently residing in the UK.
+The Doctorate Extension Scheme is available to students with current Student visa leave (sponsored by SOAS) and currently residing in the UK.

 Please be aware that there is a very tight time schedule when making an application to the scheme.

 Students must apply using the Doctorate Extension Scheme CAS Application Form at the same time as they submit their final hard copy and e-thesis following examination.
 When submitting your hard copy and e-thesis you must make sure that the Doctoral School has your application for the Doctorate Extension Scheme as this cannot be processed after the final award has been made.
 Failure to do this will mean that you will not be eligible for the Doctorate Extension Scheme.

 You will be provided with a CAS and you must apply to the Home Office for a Student visa extension using this CAS before your award date (you may have a very limited amount of time to make this application).
 Failure to do this will mean that you will not be eligible for the Doctorate Extension Scheme.

 Please see our guidance about making a Student visa application.